 Matthew R. Arnold of Arnold & Smith, PLLC answers the question “What qualifies a person to receive Workers’ Compensation benefits?”

-If you or someone you know has any questions regarding potential personal injury claims, feel free to contact the experienced personal injury attorneys at Arnold & Smith, PLLC in Charlotte, North Carolina for a free consultation.
+If you are injured contact an experienced personal injury attorney who can help you receive the compensation to which you may be entitled to.
+Feel free to contact the experienced personal injury attorneys at Arnold & Smith, PLLC in Charlotte, North Carolina for a free consultation.
 Call toll free at (955) 370-2828 or click here for additional resources.

 About the Author